 Also surprising: the missable magazine achievement, which you get for collecting the Combat Kings, Occult Fans and Pet Pals magazines, is more frequently earned than the unmissable Timber Maniacs magazine achievement!

 Okay, enough tangential bullshit for the time being, let’s finish off Lunatic Pandora.
 Not that there’s much to say about it, since we saw most of it during Laguna’s visit, and parts of it again during Zell’s.
 I only really have two things to add.
 First: why is every monster in this dungeon Level 1?
 No, really, every minor enemy including the traditional end-of-game Behemoths are Level 1 instead of level-scaled like nearly every other enemy in the game!
 Why?
 Two: why does this dungeon have dead ends that look like doors?
 It had a least two of them.
 You walked inside the door, walked for a while, realized you weren’t getting anywhere, and then walked back only to discover you hadn’t gone that far to begin with!
-Why didn’t Squall say “It’s a dead end” or something?
+Why didn’t Squall say, “It’s a dead end” or something?
 The only other time the game has done something like this was for make-out point back at the Garden!

 Eventually, we got back to the point where Zell had been tossed from the dungeon several hours ago, and we ran into the boss that did it, a robot called Mobile Type 8.
 This time it didn’t automatically win, and of course there was no justification for why.
 Every few turns, Mobile Type 8 would switch between “main fire mode” and “support fire mode.”
-The robot was made of multiple parts, and you only had to kill the main body to win, but if its supports were left alive, they would attack during “support fire mode” and counterattack attacks directed at the body during “main fire mode.”
+The robot was made of multiple parts, and you only had to kill the main body to win, but if its supports were left alive, they would attack during “support fire mode” and counterattack you if you hit the body body during “main fire mode.”
 I did try to attack the supports, but my few group casts ended up destroying the main body before I even knew it.
 Yup, you read that right: I didn’t even notice the fight’s complexities, like the aforementioned details about the two modes.
 I even got hit by the robot’s super-attack, Corona, only once, and still pulled through almost in my sleep.
 How did I even do that?
 I’m not even dragging the game here, what the fuck happened?
-Corona is arguably a return of the spell from Super Mario RPG, where it was among the most powerful enemy attacks, but in this game it’s just a different name for Kefka and Sephiroth’s Heartless Angel.
+Corona is arguably a return of the spell from Super Mario RPG, where it was among the most powerful enemy attacks, but in this game it’s a different name for Kefka and Sephiroth’s Heartless Angel.
 I killed the boss right after it used it, entirely by accident.

 Rai and Fu retreated to the final room, where they decided to turn on Seifer, again, and free Ellone.
 Seifer, however, carried on with his evil scheme, saying his mysterious, “romantic” dream still hadn’t been granted, and that he insists on carrying on just because he doesn’t see any point in stopping now.
-You know, Square would publish Kingdom Hearts: Chain of Memories, a game dedicated to attacking this cliché motivation, just one console generation later.
+You know, Square would publish Kingdom Hearts: Chain of Memories, a game dedicated to attacking this cliché motivation, just half a console generation later.
 Just saying.

 By the way, you will never learn any more about Seifer’s romantic dream, unless it’s in the game’s closing minutes, the only part I have yet to see at the time of writing.
 In fact, from what I’ve seen, he’s just a few minutes away from being erased from the plot.
 I don’t even know any more.